goodcodebadcode/blog/content/posts/python-modules-and-packages.md

 ### Taking a step back ..

-If I want to use the `TodoStatus` class defined in `todo/common/status_enums.py` in the example project structure above, how would  you import this?
+If you wanted to import the `TodoStatus` class defined in a module located at `todo/common/status_enums.py`, how would you import this?
 Well, since I organised my modules as subpackages, I would use an **absolute import**.

 ```python
 from todo.common.status_enums import TodoStatus